Written by Slawomir (“Swavak”) Gromadzki, MPH

 “After trying all things natural and pharma, I’ve found the following combo provides lovely, perfect sleep.
 Magnesium and L-Glutamine.”

 “GABA is probably my favourite supplement for falling asleep.
-“GABA is a natural tranquilizer, with minimum side effects.
+“GABA is a natural tranquillizer, with minimum side effects.
 It is better to take GABA at night, in an empty stomach.”

 “I am interested in supplementing with Magnesium oil, that stuff raises quickly intracellular magnesium and DHEA!!!
 Some people say it helps a lot with sleep.”

-“For most of my life I’ve had insomnia–trouble falling asleep and also middle-of-the-night wake-ups with my heart racing, in a panic state, starving as if I haven’t eaten in 3 days.
-This is typical hypoglycemic insomnia.
-I’ve been taking holy basil, ashwaganda to lower my cortisol throughout the day to lower my cortisol production in general, and drinking a protein shake an hour and a half before bed to help counteract night-time hypoglycemia.
+“For most of my life, I’ve had insomnia–trouble falling asleep and also middle-of-the-night wake-ups with my heart racing, in a panic state, starving as if I haven’t eaten in 3 days.
+This is a typical hypoglycemic insomnia.
+I’ve been taking holy basil, ashwagandha to lower my cortisol throughout the day to lower my cortisol production in general, and drinking a protein shake an hour and a half before bed to help counteract night-time hypoglycemia.
 BTW – my thyroid levels are normal.
-I take 800mcgs of GTF chromium per day, but stop taking it at 2pm, so it won’t cause insomnia.”
+I take 800mcgs of GTF chromium per day but stop taking it at 2 pm, so it won’t cause insomnia.”